unlock-protocol/unlock/unlock-protocol-com/blog/superfluid-unlock.md

 ## Let’s start streaming payments!

 Unlock and Superfluid are thrilled to bring this integration to life, and we are looking forward to seeing web3 creative communities use it to monetize their memberships in new ways!

+Ready to start streaming payments, and want to get things set up?
+Fill out [this quick form](https://airtable.com/shrI89xOtwyp3rUm6) and we'll get right back to you to get things going!

-If you have any ideas or questions on how to use it, [drop by our Discord](https://discord.com/invite/Ah6ZEJyTDp) and share your questions or experiences!
+If you have any ideas or questions on how to use Superfluid and Unlock together, [drop by our Discord](https://discord.com/invite/Ah6ZEJyTDp) and share your questions or experiences!